-Stria Cladding must be laid flat on a smooth level surface.
+When storing Stria Cladding, they must be laid flat on a smooth level surface.
 Edges and corners must be protected from chipping.

-To ensure optimum performance, store panels under cover and keep dry prior to fixing.
-If the panels become wet, allow them to dry thoroughly before fixing.
+To ensure optimum performance, store cladding under cover and keep dry prior to fixing.
+If the cladding becomes wet, allow them to dry thoroughly before fixing.

-Do not carry panels on the flat, carry in the vertical position to avoid excessive bending.
+Do not carry cladding on the flat, carry on edge to avoid excessive bending.

-Maintenance
+9 Maintenance